ObiWanLansi/DoofesZeug/README.md

 ## Overview

 Doofes Zeug is an collection of some useful models/entities/classes for rapid prototyping in .net core and / or creating some tests for development stuff.
+Doofes Zeug is designed so that it isn't too complicated.
+It should be easy to use.
+No expensive security features such as write-protected properties or lists that only mean additional work.

 The basic idea was to have an collection of classes and enumerations for simple daily needed stuff like:
 - Person